 A membership website is a website that has pages of content that are only available to members.

 People visiting the membership website usually have to register their details online in order to be provided with a user name and password to get access to the member-only information.
-The content is usually articles, but may also be video clips, audio, course material, an image library, access to a forum or downloads such as ebooks.
+The content can be anything from articles to video, audio, courses, downloads and more.

 Membership can be free or paid.

 On a free membership web site the site owner provides access to their premium content in exchange for a persons contact details.
 The goal of these sites is usually to build an email newsletter list through which other products and services can be sold.
 Getting personal details is also a way for the site owner to monitor an individual’s activity in the member’s area.
 This is particularly important on forums or on sites where people can leave comments.
 If a site owner knows who is leaving comments they can ban people who are unpleasant, argumentative or rude.